Indexability Checker

 A canonical tag can tell search engines that another URL should receive the indexing and ranking signals.

-For the bigger picture, read how to check if Google can find your website, or use this with the robots.txt checker and sitemap validator.
+For the bigger picture, read crawlable vs. indexable vs. indexed and how to find your site if Google has not indexed it yet, or use this with the robots.txt checker and sitemap validator.